PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/2-concepts/README.md

 A shop is a PrestaShop store.

-## Customer
+## Organisation

-A customer is the person or the legal entity which owns the shop.
+An organization is the person or the legal entity which owns the shop.

 ## Payment Method